tunfish/tunfish-vxlan/README.rst

 About
 =====
-The "Tunfish pocpoc" spike is released under the GNU AGPL license.
+The "Tunfish sandbox" spike is released under the GNU AGPL license.
-Its source code lives on `GitHub <https://github.com/tunfish/pocpoc>`_.
+Its source code lives on `GitHub <https://github.com/tunfish/tunfish-sandbox>`_.
-You might also want to have a look at the `documentation <https://tunfish.org/doc/>`_.
+You might also want to have a look at the `documentation <https://tunfish.org/doc/sandbox/>`_.

 If you'd like to contribute you're most welcome!
 Spend some time taking a look around, locate a bug, design issue or